Vadilonga/example-amazon-affiliate-telegram-bot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgements

-This project uses the following libraries:

-- `python-telegram-bot`: A Python wrapper for the Telegram Bot API
-- `requests`: A simple HTTP library for Python

 ---

 Happy coding!
 This code was developed exclusively for educational purposes for a university thesis, if you have any questions I will be happy to answer you!